 Amidst the Covid-19 pandemic, holidays like Mother’s and Father’s Day were more difficult than usual with the visitation restrictions around the globe, and for families who lost loved ones during this time, this was even harder.
 This year, brands should look at how they can make holidays like Mother’s Day more impactful than just buying flowers and cards— there’s an opportunity to be more empathetic and to create a positive impact, and we have some ideas for how your eCommerce brand can get involved.

 While Mother’s Day is a time to spend with our loved ones, it’s also a large day of consumer spending.
-This year, Mother’s Day spending is predicted to total a record of $28.1 billion in the U.S., with 83% of U.S. adults planning to celebrate the holiday.
+Last year, Mother’s Day spending reached a record high of $31.7 billion in the U.S., with 84% of U.S. adults planning to celebrate the holiday.
 Between the marketing efforts and the promotions of sales and deals, Mother’s Day has become a consumption-centered holiday.
 The good news is that this brings a great opportunity for creating a positive impact.

-In 2020, luxury shoe retailer, Margaux, wanted to call attention to hard working mothers by offering 20% sitewide while also enabling their customers to donate their discount towards No Kid Hungry.
-Through this campaign alone, Margaux was able to provide over 40,000 meals towards childhood hunger.
+A great example is luxury shoe retailer Margaux, who wanted to call attention to hard-working mothers by offering 20% sitewide while also enabling their customers to donate their discount towards No Kid Hungry.
+Through this campaign alone, Margaux was able to provide over 40,000 meals for fighting childhood hunger.

 If you need inspiration for nonprofits that are helping mothers and families, here are some organizations your brand can support around this time: